 - Simplified architectural principles to enable faster and more efficient software deployments

 - World-class support available 24×7 to help customers get the most value from their SIEM system

-LogPoint SIEM software can be broken down into three main modules that deliver the functionality typically expected from a SIEM system.
+Logpoint SIEM software for managed network security can be broken down into three main modules that deliver the functionality typically expected from a SIEM system.
 These components can be delivered within a single physical appliance or split up across as many physical/virtual servers as makes sense for the business needs.

 LogPoint Collectors – The ingestion component of the LogPoint system